pete5315/assignment-unit-1/README.md

 # Unit 1: Git, HTML/CSS, Hello World

+This is my first assignment for Prime Academy.
+It was to practice the basics of Git, HTML/CSS, and some Javascript.

 **Please watch all the videos for Week 1 on [the Tier 1 site](http://fullstack.primeacademy.io) before starting the assignment.**

 These videos contain important information that will help you complete the assignment.
 Feel free to refer back to the videos whenever you need them!